 Helen asks why Sam thinks they took Nathan.
 Mrs Martin admits that they did kidnap Nathan.
 She tells Helen that the body she and Sam buried was Jason’s son.
 Nathan was supposed to stay with Goltan, the man they hired to kidnap him, for a few weeks.
 When the islanders went to retrieve Nathan, he was dead and had been for days.
 It looked like Nathan tried to escape and Goltan accidentally killed him in the scuffle.
 Mrs Martin says that the islanders are sure that Goltan cursed them.

 Helen asks what they did with Nathan’s body.

 Mrs Martin: “I’m telling you all this because I want to be right with you, but don’t take Sam, please.”

 It’s a good thing Helen doesn’t want Sam.
-How on Earth does Mrs Martin think she could ever be right with Helen?
+How on Earth does Mrs Martin think she could ever be right with Helen or that Helen owes her any favors?
 As we speak, islanders are luring one of her daughters into a death cult, forcing the other daughter into witnessing murders and burning her car.
 All this after they killed her son, drove her husband insane and then essentially kidnapped him.
 That’s how the island makes things right with someone?
 Combined with Sam, who’s now part of the island, there aren’t too many more ways they can ruin Helen’s life.